wharfkit/website/src/lib/docs/SessionKit/WalletPlugin.md

 }
 ```

-If the `WalletPlugin` does not support any form of [Login](/docs/session-kit/login) for end users and only supports signing transactions, simply throw an error in this method call.
+If the `WalletPlugin` does not support any form of [Login](/docs/sessionkit/login) for end users and only supports signing transactions, simply throw an error in this method call:

 ```ts
 class WalletPluginExample extends AbstractWalletPlugin {